 Last time I posted a spaghetti squash recipe a reader suggested cooking the spaghetti squash whole.
 Then after it’s cooked, it’s easier to cut the squash in half and scrap out the seeds.
 I used that technique this time and it was so much easier.You do need to cook the squash a couple of minutes longer though.

 I topped the spaghetti squash with roasted balsamic cherry tomatoes.
 I used red and yellow tomatoes because the yellow ones looked so tasty at the market, but feel free to use whatever you like.

 Some of my family don’t love spaghetti squash even though it has a very mild taste.
 So for them, this time I mixed the spaghetti squash with a little pasta.
 If you look closely at the picture, you can see a little linguine peeking out.
 Angel hair pasta would have been my first choice, but I didn’t have it in the pantry.
 My daughter liked it better mixed with the pasta, and said she couldn’t really taste the spaghetti squash served this way.
 Either way, it’s a great way not only to cut calories, but also boost the nutrition of your meal.

-Spaghetti Squash with Roasted Balsamic Cherry Tomatoes
+Making Spaghetti Squash with Roasted Tomatoes in an Instant Pot

 - 3 lb. spaghetti squash